ghevcoul/DSS3_project/README.md

-# DSS3_project
-Course project for Getting and Cleaning Data.
+# Getting and Cleaning Data
+## Course project

-Takes the data from the [Human Activity Recognition Using Smartphones Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from the UCI Machine Learning Repository.
+Takes the [Human Activity Recognition Using Smartphones Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from the UCI Machine Learning Repository.
+The `run_analysis.R` script takes this data and prepares it for further analysis.

-Merges the data from the training and test sets into one large dataset.
+1. Merges the data from the training and test sets into one large dataset.
+2. Pares down the large dataset to only include the mean and standard deviation for each observation.
+3. Finds the average value for each measurement type by subject and activity.